MORE ABOUT US

 Caitlin is a performer, facilitator, writer and theatre maker.

-Alongside acting, Caitlin works as a freelance project leader and facilitator at Ariel Trust, where forum theatre is used to connect with young people in Liverpool, educating and empowering them to deal with grooming, gang violence and knife crime.
-She is a co-director at Theatre on Foot and is a freelance tutor on the academic BA modules at Liverpool Media Academy.
+Alongside acting, Caitlin is associate theatre practitioner at Ariel Trust, where forum theatre is used to connect with young people in Liverpool, educating and empowering them to deal with grooming, gang violence and knife crime.
+She is a co-director at Theatre on Foot and a freelance writer and director.
 Caitlin is also founder of Original Man Productions, under which name she writes and directs theatre and performance projects.

 Caitlin has an MA in English Language and Literature and worked historically as a commercial copywriter; she has turned back to this, as well as to art and design, in order to serve the March for the Arts campaign and survive the 2020 crisis.